The Library Service offers a range of information literacy and orientation sessions for your students.

 Need some help to discover new resources for your subject area?
-Talk to your Campus Librarian who will be happy to research your subject.
+Talk to your Campus Senior Library Technician who will be happy to research your subject.
 They may provide you with a list of materials for consideration.

 Alexander Street Press contains over 3500 instructional videos from Teachers TV from Education in Video (the UK's Dept of Education).
 These programs can be easily integrated into your LMS and have fully authenticated access.

 Informit EduTV makes it easy for lecturers and students to find and watch relevant television content instantly.
 The database includes over 20,000 free- to-air and Foxtel programs including documentaries, drama and series.
 Informit EduTV is an essential resource for teaching and learning.
 The streaming technology combined with powerful search, sharing and storage functionality make this the perfect tool for integrating multimedia in the education sector.
 Be advised that Informit require advance notice if you would like a specific program or series to be included in this collection.
 Please contact your campus Senior Library Technician for further advice.